How to Get Rid of Baby Eczema

 Managing and preventing skin infections

+Bacteria and viruses can make eczema rashes worse.
+It's important to watch for signs of infection.
 Look for oozing, crusting, pus bumps, blisters or a worsening rash that is not getting better with your usual treatments.
-Be sure to talk to your doctor if you think your child's skin is infected.
+Be sure to talk to your child’s pediatrician if you think their skin is infected.
 Infections may require antibiotic or antiviral medicines!

 Best treatment for baby eczema

 There is no one “right” treatment for eczema in children.
 What works for another child may not work for yours.
 You may have to go through several treatments or combinations of treatments in partnership with your doctor before you find one that helps manage your child’s symptoms.
-Be persistent and patient as treating eczema can take several weeks or longer before you see real progress.
+Be persistent and patient, as treating eczema can take several weeks or longer before you see real progress.

 how to get ride of baby eczema

-The “Soak and Seal” method of treating eczema is recommended by many providers to help dry skin and reduce flares.
-To get the full therapeutic benefit, have your child Soak and Seal often and follow these steps in order.
+The “soak and seal” method of treating eczema is recommended by many providers to help dry skin and reduce flares.
+To get the full therapeutic benefit, have your child “soak and seal” often and follow these steps in order.

 Don’t limit moisturizing to just bath time.
 Slather it on your child throughout the day whenever their skin starts to itch or feel dry.
 Try using an ointment or a cream rather than a lotion and apply it with your palms, stroking lightly in a downward direction.